-Your Origin won’t open?
+Origin won’t open on your PC?
 Don’t worry!
 You’re not alone.
 Many Origin users have reported this issue.
-But the good new is you can fix it.
+But the good news is you can fix it.
 You should be able to fix the problem quite easily using one of the solutions we’ve listed below.

 - Run the Program Compatibility Troubleshooter

-- Add your your Origin as an exception to your third-party antivirus application
+- Add Origin as an exception to your third-party antivirus application

 - Perform a clean boot